anovos/anovos-docs/docs/using-anovos/config_file.md

 ### `numerical_latentFeatures`

-This group of transformer functions used to generate latent features which reduces the dimensionality of the input dataframe.
+Group of functions to generate latent features to reduce the dimensionality of the input dataset.

+**🚧 TODO: Please clarify and provide an example for the following:**
 Users should use only one function at a time and section of other function should be commented like if user want to use PCA method then all Section of AutoEncoder method should be commented.

 #### `PCA_latentFeatures`